 - anxiety or grief

 - marital relationships

 e4health has an excellent online portal that offers articles, webinars and contact information to resources to help answer questions or find assistance on the issues listed above.
 E4health (formerly Lifescope or the Wellness Corporation) can be reached by calling 1-800-828-6025, 24 hours a day, 7 days a week.
 Dial this number and your affiliation with Williams College e4health will put you in touch with resources to help you search nationally for in-home or center-based regular and back up care for children, elders and other adults.

 Do you have an elderly parent that may need care if you are away on vacation or if you are too overwhelmed to care for them yourself?
 Many of the assisted living facilities in our region offer an introductory “sleepover”.
-Most assisted living or retirement communities will offer “sleepovers” as a way to test whether a parent or elderly relative might like a facility.
-It’s a good way to test respite service for you and your loved one for an evening/weekend.
+Most assisted living or retirement communities will offer “sleepovers” as a way to test whether a parent or elderly relative might like a facility, and to offer available spaces to visiting seniors.
+It’s a good way to test respite service for you and your loved one for short stay.
 Try Sweetwood Senior Living in Williamstown, MA; Brookdale Fillmore Pond in Bennington, VT or Kimball Farms in Lenox, MA.

 Great Information Available Through e4health: